vishnukumarkvs/openai-chat-bookstore/README.md

 - Stable Nextjs 13.4
 - UI - https://ui.shadcn.com/

-- fdont make page, layout client. create componenets and import
+- dont make page, layout as client. create componenets and import

+- sitemap. gives all info about your website. google has software called sitemap generator which crawls your website